pauloakira/AI_GetStarted/README.md

 # Getting started with AI - Activities

-Each folder of this repository conatins one activity to get started with AI development using Python.
+Each folder of this repository contains one activity to get started with AI development using Python.